ORGANIZATIONAL STRUCTURE FOR THE MINISTRY OF LANDS AND NATURAL RESOURCES

 6. Internal Audit Unit: It is responsible for coordination and monitoring of financial plans and expenditure and assist in streamlining the financial management procedures of the Ministry in accordance with the Financial Administration Regulation (FAR), LI 1234 and the Accounting, Treasury and Finance (ATF).

-DEPARTMENTS AND AGENCIES UNDER THE MINISTRY
+INSTITUTIONS AND AGENCIES UNDER THE MINISTRY

 The Ministry has five (5) main Departments and Agencies and a State Owned Enterprise which implement its policies, programmes and projects.
 These departments and agencies are categorized according to their functionalities: